 Gifts for illustrators under £100/$125

-- Digital: £45
+- Digital: £45/year

-- Print & digital bundle: £66.50 (save 62%!)
+- Print & digital bundle: £59.99 (save 65%!)

 ImagineFX is the world's best-selling magazine for digital artists.
 Each issue is packed with an eclectic mixture of in-depth workshops from the world's best fantasy and sci-fi artists, plus galleries and interviews, community news and product reviews.
 If you're after a gift for a professional artist, art student or hobbyist, a subscription is a great option.

 Gifts for illustrators over £100/$125